Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 Colorado College Acceptance Rate

-Colorado College is a renowned institution with a very competitive admission profile.
-The acceptance rate of 20.03% indicates that only 20 out of every 100 applicants are admitted.
+Colorado College is one of the renowned universities in the USA.
+It is very competitive to get admission to.
+The acceptance rate of Colorado College is 20%.
+This means that only 20 out of every 100 applicants are admitted.

 Admissions Guidelines